patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/STRUCTURE.md

 - `.dvc/`: DVC configuration and cache
 - `dvc.yaml`: Defines data processing and training pipelines
 - `dvc.lock`: Locks pipeline state
-- Data and model files are tracked by DVC, not Git
+- Data and model files are tracked by DVC

 ### MLflow Integration
 - `mlflow/`: Contains experiment tracking data
 - Experiments are organized by model type
 - Models can be registered and versioned
-- Configurations in `configs/mlflow_configs/`

 ### Python Environment (uv)
 - `pyproject.toml`: Project metadata and dependencies